TauferLab/GEOtiled/docs/Function_Docs.md

 * Depending on passed parameters, may save URLs to a text file.

 Folder
-* Depending on passed parameters, may create a folder 'dem_tiles' for storing downloaded DEMs in.
+* Depending on passed parameters, may create a folder for storing downloaded DEMs in.

-DEM Files
-* Depending on passed parameters, may download and store DEM files returned from fetch.

 #### Notes
-* If a shapefile and bounding box are both specified, the shapefile takes precedent
-* GEOtiled currently only supports computation on GeoTIFF files, and it is not recommended to change the prod_format variable
+* GEOtiled currently only supports computation on GeoTIFF files, and it is not recommended to change the prod_format variable.

 ### `generate_img(tif, cmap='inferno', dpi=150, downsample=1, verbose=False, clean=False, title=None, nancolor='green', ztype="Z", zunit=None, xyunit=None, vmin=None, vmax=None, reproject_gcs=False, shp_files=None, crop_shp=False, bordercolor="black", borderlinewidth=1.5, saveDir = None)`